 THE HEDGING OF QUANTITIES

 Quantities may need to be mentioned individually or as part of a wider data analysis (see 115.
-Interpreting Numerical Data).
+Surveying Numerical Data).
 Sentence (a) above contains a quantity (8.3 million) that in some situations might be denounced as inaccurate.
 The language that can be used to hedge quantities falls into the following main categories:

 1. Adverbs Like “Approximately”

 The word approximately means “close to”.
 It suggests that the named quantity is perhaps the true one, or perhaps slightly exceeds it, or is perhaps slightly less.
 Other adverbs like it include almost exactly, more or less, perhaps, probably (more precise than perhaps), roughly and virtually.

 Additional adverbs have part of the meaning of approximately.
 Some say that the named quantity is a maximum possibility (at most, at maximum, no more than), others that it is a minimum (at least, no less than, no fewer than), others that it is more than the true one (almost, less than, nearly, practically), and others again the opposite (more than).